How to find prime numbers in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app.
-Start building with Replit and watch your idea become a reality.
+The Agent writes the code, tests for errors, and deploys your app directly from your browser.
+Start building with Replit.